 I know I don’t!
 With 5 kids I’ve had to become a master at keeping the germs at bay.
 It’s pretty rare that we get sick and if we do it’s typically quick and mild in comparison to the symptoms everyone else has.
 So, here are my BEST tips for keeping your family healthy throughout cold and flu season!
-And because the CDC recommends we prevent Coronavirus (COVID-19) spread in the same way we prevent the flu, these tips will help safeguard you and your family from that as well!

 1. Wash Your Hands

 I know!
 You’ve heard this a million times!
 But it is the number 1 way to safeguard your health, so I’d be remiss if I didn’t mention it.

 When proper hand washing facilities aren’t available use hand sanitizer.
 However, washing your hands is preferable and best for your overall health, if you’re doing it properly.
 So, what’s the right way to wash your hands?

 - Lather with soap